gorcon/rcon-cli/README.md

    -l value, --log value  path and name of the log file. if not specified, it is taken from the config.
    --cfg value            allows to specify the path and name of the configuration file.
 The default
                 value is rcon.yaml.
+   -t value, --type value  Allows to specify type of connection.
+The default value is rcon.
    --help, -h     show help
    --version, -v  print the version
 ```